PallaviSharma04/Blinkit_Data_Analysis_Python_MySQL/README.md

 - [Recommendations](#business-recommendations)

 ## Project Overview
 Blinkit is an online grocery delivery service, and this project aims to analyze its sales data to extract meaningful insights.
 The dataset consists of various aspects such as customer details, orders, delivery performance, and product details.
-By leveraging data analytics, we identify trends, customer behavior, and potential improvements in delivery and sales performance.
+The analysis involved data cleaning, exploratory data analysis(EDA) and deriving insights into customer behavior, potential improvements in delivery and sales performance and identifying trends.
+SQL was used for efficient querying and data extraction, while Python libraries such as Pandas, Matplotlib and Seaborn were utilized for in-depth analysis and visualization.

 ## Project Goals
 The primary objectives of this analysis are: